CUPID: Generative 3D Reconstruction via Joint Object and Pose Modeling: Experiments

-\paragraph{Monocular geometry accuracy.} Monocular geometry evaluates visible geometry in the input image.
-We construct ground-truth point clouds by unprojecting depth maps with camera parameters.
-We report Mask IoU, Chamfer Distance (CD), and F-score to assess point-cloud quality, providing both mean and median statistics to mitigate outlier sensitivity in generative methods.
-Since VGGT outputs point maps without object masks, we use ground-truth masks to avoid background contamination.
-For full 3D methods, we render and unproject the depth map to get the visible point cloud, and use rendered alphas as the object mask.
-Predicted point clouds are aligned to ground truth using the scale–shift alignment from MoGe~\citep{wang2025moge}.
-Results are in Table~\ref{tab:geometry}.
+\paragraph{Monocular geometry accuracy.} Monocular geometry metrics evaluate pose alignment and visible geometry fidelity.
+Unlike multi-view approaches that report pose accuracy relative to the first frame, single-view generation cannot report relative pose metrics.
+Following MoGe~\citep{wang2025moge}, we use monocular geometry alignment as a proxy for pose accuracy.
+We construct ground-truth (GT) point clouds by unprojecting depth maps with camera parameters and report Mask IoU, Chamfer Distance (CD), and F-score, providing both mean and median statistics to mitigate outlier sensitivity.
+Since VGGT outputs point maps without masks, we use GT masks to avoid background contamination.
+For full 3D methods, we render and unproject the depth map to obtain the visible point cloud, using rendered alphas as the mask.
+Predicted point clouds are aligned to GT using scale–shift alignment from MoGe~\citep{wang2025moge}.
+Results are in \Tabref{tab:geometry}.

-\newlength{\imgsize} \newlength{\labelcolw} Our approach significantly outperforms full 3D reconstruction methods across all metrics.
-Notably, it reduces the average CD from LRM by approximately 50\% on the GSO dataset, with even greater improvements in median statistics.
-These results highlight the superiority of our canonical object-centric reconstruction compared to the view-centric approaches of LRM and LaRa.
-OnePoseGen falls short on Toys4K and GSO because these datasets contain geometric symmetries and textureless regions that cause its registration modules to fail.
-Our method is also highly competitive with VGGT and MoGe across all metrics, though these methods only produce partial geometries.

-\paragraph{Input view consistency.} We evaluate the input view consistency to measure the alignment between the 3D reconstruction and the input image.
-We quantify the difference between the re-rendered image and the input image, reporting PSNR, SSIM, and LPIPS in Table~\ref{tab:appearance}.
-We also provide qualitative comparisons in Figure~\ref{fig:view_consistency}.
-Our method achieves substantial PSNR improvements over existing reconstruction-based methods: 36\% and 44\% over LaRa on Toys4K and GSO respectively, and 13\% and 11\% over LRM on the same datasets.
-We find that LaRa's texture quality is affected by inconsistencies in the generated novel views, while LRM struggles to predict detailed textures.
-OnePoseGen can produce plausible 3D objects but suffers severely from texture misalignment (e.g., color shifting) and imperfect pose estimation.
-Our method achieves strong pose accuracy while retaining high-quality texture details, as evidenced by the zoomed-in views in Figure~\ref{fig:view_consistency}.

-\paragraph{Full 3D evaluation.} Evaluating single-image-to-3D is challenging because many distinct 3D shapes can explain a single view.
-We therefore emphasize (1) full-3D qualitative assessments (Figure~\ref{fig:view_consistency}) and (2) quantitative semantic evaluations using CLIP~\citep{radford2021learning} on Toys4K (Table~\ref{tab:clip}).
-Our method consistently outperforms all baselines.
-Moreover, it reconstructs high-quality 3D objects and scenes from images in the wild (Figure~\ref{fig:teaser}), which is not achieved by prior methods.